-Ideally, the ''treatment'' variable would be the amount of time each individual voter in the sample waited in 2012.
-Unfortunately, this information is only collected for a very small number of voters.
-As such, I turn to the 2012 Cooperative Congressional Election Study, which asked its nearly 60,000 respondents, ''Approximately how long did you wait in line to vote?'' and then were presented with five responses: 'not at all', 'less than 10 min', '10-30 min', '31 min to an hour', and 'more than an hour'.
-Following the convention used in this literature (Pettigrew, 2017; Stewart, 2013), I recode the responses as hours and fractions of hours.
+Ideally, the "treatment" variable would be the amount of time each individual voter in the sample waited in 2012.
+Unfortunately, this information is only collected for a very small number of voters.7 As such, I turn to the 2012 Cooperative Congressional Election Study, which asked its nearly 60,000 respondents, "Approximately how long did you wait in line to vote?" and then were presented with five responses: 'not at all', 'less than 10 minutes', '10 to 30 minutes', '31 minutes to an hour', and 'more than an hour'.
+Following the convention used in this literature (Pettigrew, 2017; Stewart, 2013), I recode the responses as hours and fractions of hours.8

 I then averaged the wait times within ZIP codes and merged them with the Catalist data.
 All ZIP codes with at least one response were included in the analysis.
 This yields estimates of the average line length in 11,819 ZIP codes, covering 79.1% of Americans (when weighting by population).
 An alternative approach would be to only use ZIP codes with at least n > 1 responses.
-Figure A3 in the appendix shows that the conclusions drawn do not change when choosing other thresholds.
+Figure A.9 in the appendix shows that the conclusions drawn do not change when choosing other thresholds.

 Despite expected random noise in survey responses, there is also very little variation in line length within a single ZIP code.
-When randomly selecting two CCES respondents from the same ZIP, there is a 37% chance that they gave identical answers to the line length question, and a 78% chance that the answers differed by no more than one response category.
-This is a significant reduction in variance from comparing two
+When randomly selecting two CCES respondents from the same ZIP, there is a 37% chance that they gave identical answers to the line length question, and an 78% chance that they answers differed by no more than one response category.
+This is a significant reduction in variance from comparing two respondents from within the same state, county, or nationally.9 p<0.05; p<0.01; p<0.001 Linear probability model coefficients reported Controls and state fixed effects included